superpieboy/spbo/README.md

 Detailed descriptions for mounting the battery indicator kit for Retropie: https://www.elektronicaone.fr/batterie-retropie-p1/

 Details:
-1) I simplified the gbzbatterymonitor installation by bringing all the resources into a single directory.
+1) Installation optimized for gbzbatterymonitor by bringing all the resources into a single directory.
-• One command line is sufficient to install gbzbatterymonitor.
+• Only One command line to install gbzbatterymonitor.
 • No need to compile on with the command line, or configure files in the Raspberry PI, the installation does all.
 • At the end of the installation, the Raspberry PI will restart automatically to support the battery indicator.

-2) I also modified:
+2) New adds :
-• The battery icons.
+• New battery icons.
-• "lowbattalert.mp4" and "lowbattshutdown.mp4" videos, which are disabled by default.
+• "New “lowbattalert.mp4" and "lowbattshutdown.mp4" videos, which are disabled by default.
 You can enable them in the file "spbo \ Install \ gbzbattery \ config.py" by changing the line to "CLIPS = 1".
 It's useful when you arrive at the end of the battery, videos alert you 